 Now that you know a lot of Brazilian beach food, let’s give your pronunciation of this vocabulary a boost!
 Can you repeat each of the words?

 That’s it guys!
-Let’s drink some água de coco next time we go to the beach together?
-Thanks for reading our Dica and for learning a little more about the beach food in Brazil!
+Let’s drink some água de coco and eat Brazilian beach cheese next time we go to the beach together.
+Thanks for reading our Dica and for learning a little more about Brazilian beach food!

 Until our next Dica!